-Athletics and Cross Country are a key component with the focus being on trying to increase fitness to allow maximum participation without undue fatigue.
-During theory classes, students explore a range of topics relating to proficiency of movement, promoting healthy communities, sexual relationships, fertility, movement concepts, tactics and game sense strategy.
+Athletics and Cross Country are key components with the focus being on trying to increase fitness to allow maximum participation without undue fatigue.
+During theory classes, students explore a range of topics relating to the proficiency of movement, promoting healthy communities, sexual relationships, fertility, movement concepts, tactics and game sense strategy.